Community Art installation, Dorchester Festival – portfolio

 Emma has exhibited and sold her work widely with solo shows at galleries and colleges in Oxford (including Wolfson College, Wycliffe Hall and Gallery 1 plus 5) and group shows in London and Sussex.
 She has also run a variety of projects in schools, most recently at Headington Rye Oxford, as well as working in museum and community settings.

-In 2025 she was the recipient of the Mary Moser Award for an artist who has taken up the profession as a second career.
+In 2025 she was the recipient of the Mary Moser Award for an artist who has taken up the profession as a second career and in 2026 won the Swire Ridgeway Arts Prize.

 During the Dorchester Festival Emma will be present in the Abbey on many of the days and looks forward to talking to visitors about the project.
-She will have some of her recent sketchbooks associated with the project with her, as well as some drawings and prints in the separate group display in the Abbey Guesthouse.
+She will have some of her drawings and prints in the separate group display in the Abbey Guesthouse.

 Later in Artweeks (16th-25th May) Emma will be exhibiting additional work in central Oxford at Wycliffe Hall, venue 369.